-- High Tech: Protects all of the technology on the car
+- High Tech: Protects nearly all of the technology on the car

-The final premium depends on what model vehicle you drive, as well as its age and the deductible you select.
+The final premium depends on what model vehicle you drive, its age, and the deductible you select.
 It may also factor in whether you purchased the car used or new.

-- Titanium: Highest level of coverage, similar to a bumper-to-bumper warranty
+- Titanium: The highest level of coverage, similar to a bumper-to-bumper warranty

 - Platinum: Includes hundreds of components

 - Gold: Ideal for vehicles with more than 60,000 miles